How to Grow and Care for Philodendron elegans (Finger-leaf Philodendron) Indoors

 How to propagate Philodendron elegans from stem cuttings in soil

-Take a stem cutting of about 4-5 in. long from a healthy Philodendron elegans by cutting the stem below a leaf node.
+Take a stem cutting of about 4-5 inches long from a healthy Philodendron elegans by cutting the stem below a leaf node.
 Strip off the lower leaves.

 Insert the cutting in moist, well-drained soil while ensuring at least on leaf node is below the soil.